BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering

-In this paper, we aim at extending NeRF to city-scale scenes captured by cameras of very different \altitudes.
-As illustrated in Fig.~\ref{fig:teaser}, the difference between the closest and the most remote camera can be thousands of kilometers away in real-world.
-This drastic span in camera \altitude brings multi-scale characteristic to city-scale scenes.
-The resulting levels of detail of the scene and the \coverage vary from one scale to another.
-Consequently, vanilla NeRF and its derivatives fail to capture peripheral scene contents or details of central objects as shown in Fig.~\ref{fig:observation_joint_separate}.
+In this paper, we aim at representing extreme multi-scale application scenarios with a progressive neural radiance field, where scenes are captured by cameras of very different \altitudes towards the target.
+For intuitive demonstration, our methodology is majorly elaborated in the context of city scenes.
+Fig.~\ref{fig:teaser} illustrates that, the drastic span in camera \altitude brings extreme multi-scale characteristic in renderings, induced by large-scale change in levels of detail and linear field of view.

-In the following sections, Sec.~\ref{sec:preliminary} firstly briefs the necessary background for vanilla NeRF modeling.
-In Sec.~\ref{subsec:observation}, we discuss the challenges of \emph{city-scale} scenes posed on vanilla NeRF.
-In Sec.~\ref{subsec:method}, we explain our proposed progressive network growing and training scheme.
+In the following sections, Sec.~\ref{sec:preliminary} gives the necessary background for NeRF and Mip-NeRF.
+Sec.~\ref{subsec:observation} discusses the challenges of representing scenes under the drastic multi-scale condition with neural radiance field.
+Our proposed progressive network growing and training scheme is elaborated in Sec.~\ref{subsec:method}.